PennockProjects/JAMStart/content/articles/vue/vueSlots.md

 title: Vue 3 Slots
 description: A cheat sheet for Vue 3 Slots
 topic: Vue
+format: Cheat Sheet
 isToc: true
 createDate: 2023-05-23
 createAuthor: John Pennock
 ---

-Examples and snippets for Vue 3 Slots.
+A cheat sheet with examples and snippets for Vue 3 Slots.
 See [Vue 3 Slot blog post](/blog/2024/vueslotsblog) for more information.

 ## Named Slots
 You can have more than one slot in a component, but you have to name all others but one (the default)